-Full TitleA Phase I Study of Concomitant WT1 Analog Peptide Vaccine with Montanide and GM-CSF in Combination with Nivolumab in Patients with Recurrent Ovarian Cancer who are in Second or Greater Remission
+Full TitleA Phase I Study of Concomitant WT1 Analog Peptide Vaccine or NY-ESO-1 Overlapping Peptides Vaccine in combination with Nivolumab in Patients with Recurrent Ovarian Cancer who are in Second or Greater Remission

 Researchers in this study are evaluating the immune response following combination treatment with the investigational WT1 vaccine plus the drug nivolumab in women with ovarian cancer that is in second or greater remission.
 This treatment is a form of immunotherapy.